 Pine Only: Make application while pine buds are still dormant.
 Apply 1-1/3 quarts of product per acre in sufficient water for good coverage by air or ground equipment.
 Do not use this application unless some pine injury is acceptable.
-Use of diesel, kerosene, or other oil, or addition of surfactants to sorax mix may cause unacceptable pine injury.
+Use of diesel, kerosene, or other oil, or addition of surfactants to spray mix may cause unacceptable pine injury.

-Christmas Tree Plantations: For control of labeled broadleaf weeds in Douglas Fir Christmas trees, use $^2/3$ to $^{1-1}/3$ pints of this product per acre.
+$\begin{tabular}{lll} \textbf{Christmas Tree Plantations:} & For control of labeled broadleaf weeds in Douglas Fir Christmas trees, use $2/3$ to 1-1/3 pints of this product per acre. \end{tabular}$

 Apply over the top of Douglas Fir by ground or aerial application equipment only when the trees are dormant, prior to bud break.
-Do not spray over the top of pine or true firs (Abies spp.).
+Do not spray over the top of pine or true firs (Abies cient water for good coverage.
+Make application at rates and timing indicated above if pines are present.
+For control of hazel brush and similar species in the Lake States area, apply 1-1/3 quarts of product per acre in 8 to 25 gallons of water, when new shoot growth of Hazel is complete (usually mid-July).

 Directed Sprays may be made to weeds in Christmas tree plantations of all conifer species, but the spray must not contact tree foliage as injury may occur.
 Do not apply to weakened, diseased, or stressed seedlings since unacceptable injury can occur.
-This product may be mixed with Artazine for Christmas tree application.
+This product may be mixed with Atrazine for Christmas tree application.
 (See Tank Mix section)